phamous2day/HAL-l0Cam/README.md

   });
 }
 ```
 I'm going to the timestamp based on user input.
-I'm not using a static array of predefined values to be looped through, since I already hav that made with the $scope.Images which stores a buffer of images I stored in my database.
+I'm not using a static array of predefined values to be looped through, since I already have that made with the $scope.Images which stores a buffer of images I stored in my database.

 Note to self: What mongodb query looks like to get between dates -
 ```js